How to Name Your D&D Character: Tips for Every Class

 Fenn Taleweaver

-A wandering storyteller whose name reflects a life spent collecting tales at crossroads and taverns—ideal for a college of whispers bard.
+A wandering storyteller whose name reflects a life spent collecting tales at crossroads and taverns, suited to a college of whispers bard.

 Vesper Soulchord